 - Variable refresh rate: In Android 11, apps and games can now set a preferred frame rate for each window.
 On devices with variable refresh rates, the system will now use the app’s preferred frame rate to choose the best refresh rate for the app.
 You can read more about this new API here.

 Keep in mind there are tons of other updates out there that are far more technical in nature that the general user will never see.
-However, many new features will likely pop up in future Developer Previews between now and the stable launch of Android 11.
+However, many new features will likely pop up in future beta versions between now and the stable launch of Android 11.
 Stay tuned!